Christmas at Bok Tower Gardens

 Once your garlic has cooked, remove the garlic and onion mixture from the heat to cool.

 Once cooled, place them in the small bowl.

 Remove the Thyme from the stalks an place in the small bowl.

 Lastly, add your salt and freshly ground pepper to the mixture and stir well.

 Remove your Puff Pastry from the freezer and then out of the box.
 In about 10 min. they should be pliable enough to unfold as shown.
 Place them each on their own cookie sheet to help them keep cool if needed.

-Evenly through some flour on a clean cutting board so the pastry won’t stick, and place once sheet on top of the cutting board.
+Evenly throw some flour on a clean cutting board so the pastry won’t stick, and place one sheet on top of the cutting board.
 Then, take your Sun Dried Tomato mixture and spread it evenly over the puff pastry going out far to both sides of one edge.